To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - Through a bite from an infected animal

-- By eating infected carcasses
+- By eating carcasses infected with leptospira bacteria

 - Through the placenta from the mother dog to the puppies

 It takes anywhere from 4-12 days after exposure for a dog to start showing symptoms, but the signs of lepto in dogs vary.
 Some infected dogs don’t develop any symptoms, some have mild signs and recover quickly on their own, and others develop severe illness and death.
-Signs of serious leptospirosis may include:
+Signs of serious leptospirosis bacterial infection may include: